Skip to main content

 3. Joint pain

 Some people experience joint pain during treatment with Tysabri.
 Similar to fatigue, this may be from MS or CD.
-For example, having CD can increase the likelihood of developing certain types of arthritis
+For example, having CD can increase the likelihood of developing certain types of arthritis.

-Tell your healthcare provider if you notice pain or swelling in your joints while receiving Tysabri.
+Tell your healthcare team if you notice pain or swelling in your joints while receiving Tysabri.
 They can determine the cause and best next steps.
 If needed, they may recommend certain medications to manage your symptoms.

 4. Nausea